allegro/hermes/docs/contents/overview/01_architecture.rst

 Hermes-frontend is an entry point for publishing messages.

 Frontend is designed to receive messages from publishers via HTTP protocol and send them to broker/Kafka.
-Speed and low overhead was one of our main goals, therefor we decided to use `undertow <http://undertow.io/>`_  as an http server.
+Speed and low overhead was one of our main goals, therefore we decided to use `undertow <http://undertow.io/>`_  as an http server.
 Messages are read asynchronously thanks to servlet API 3.0.
 After message is fully read it is sent to Kafka via Kafka producer.

 Kafka producers